tocanto/tocanto/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 😎 &nbsp;My name is Timmy Ocanto, a lover of Mathematics.\
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying Reactjs, TypeScript and Flutter.\
+🎓 &nbsp;I'm currently studying Reactjs, TypeScript, RIDE and Flutter.\
 🌱 &nbsp;I'm on track for learning more about web3 and Smart Contracts in Waves Blockchain.\
 ✍️ &nbsp;In my free time, I study about Blockchain.\
 💬 &nbsp;Feel free to reach out to me for consulting or just for some interesting discussion.\